 As a result, to obtain a similar amount of Cannabidiol in your bloodstream as when using an oil sublingually, you would need to ingest more.

-However, they can still be a good option for those who want to take CBD daily but who dislike the taste of natural, unflavoured CBD oil.
+However, they can still be a good option for those who want to take CBD products daily but who dislike the taste of natural, unflavoured CBD oil.

 There are of course also lots of edible CBD products available.
 We wouldn’t blame you if your partial to a CBD gummy, edibles are typically made by adding CBD oil to regular baked goods and snacks.
-Note how much CBD is in each piece to ensure you take how much works for you, or instead create CBD edibles yourself!
+Note how much CBD is in each piece to ensure you take how much works for you, or instead create some yourself!

-To learn more about about making your own edibles check out our post on how to cook with CBD oil.
+To learn more about about making your own CBD edibles check out our post on how to cook with CBD oil.

 Hopefully, now you have enough information to know which method of CBD is best for you, but how much should you take?